-The Applicant is required to submit a legible copy of a valid government issued national identity document or photo ID (driver's license, military ID or equivalent).
+The Applicant is required to submit a legible copy of a valid government issued identity such as national ID, passport, driver's license, military ID or equivalent.
 A suitable non-government issued identity document or photo ID may also be required for additional proof.
+Where the submission of a copy of a government issued identity is prohibited by local law or regulation, Trustgate CA shall accept attestation or documentation from a Trusted Third-party authorised to conduct identity verification.
 Trustgate CA or a trusted third-party verifies to a reasonable level of assurance that the copy of the ID matches the requested name and that other Subject information such as Country and/or state and locality fields are correct.